Self-Secure Capacity-Achieving Feedback Schemes of Gaussian Multiple-Access Wiretap Channels with Degraded Message Sets: The SSCA feedback scheme for the GMAC-WT-NCSIT-DMS

-The model of the GMAC-NCSIT-DMS with feedback is formulated in Section \ref{secII-y4-y1}.
-In this subsection, first, we introduce capacity results on GMAC-NCSIT-DMS with or without feedback.
-Then, we propose a hybrid feedback scheme and show that this scheme achieves the capacity of GMAC-NCSIT-DMS with feedback.
+The model of the GMAC-NCSIT-DMS with feedback is formulated in Section \ref{secII-y2-yy1}.
+In this subsection, first, we introduce capacity results on the GMAC-NCSIT-DMS with or without feedback.
+Then, we propose a corresponding capacity-achieving feedback scheme.